devilish-crow/dotfiles/README.md

 Installing:
 -----------
 WARNING: The installation process will wipe your ~/.profile and /etc/greetd/config.toml <br>
 You can use the `install` ash script to install this configuration on your Alpine machine.
-You could also execute `sway-run` to start the desktop enviroment.
+You could also execute `sway-run` to start the desktop enviroment if you don't like tuigreet.

 Networking:
 -----------
-Impala does not currently support connecting to or changing the connected wireless network, you will need to press Ctrl+Alt+T to open your default shell in foot and then type `iwctl` to open the cli frontend of iwd.
+Impala does not currently support connecting to or changing the connected wireless network, you will need to press Ctrl+Alt+T to open your default shell in foot and then use the cli frontend of the internet wireless daemon, iwcli.

 Sound:
 ------